light-technology/example-app/README.md

 This app shows an example of how to easy it can be to integrate the Light API into your existing application.
 The app framework used here is Next.js + React.
 A minimal set of backend APIs are implemented with Next.js and the bulk of the integration is built using the [Light APIs](https://docs.light.dev) through the frontend as well as pre-built embedded flows.

+View a deployed version of the app at https://example-app.light.dev

 ## Features

 - **Frontend**: Next.js + React + TypeScript + Tailwind CSS